 Tuesdays from 9 a.m. to 1 p.m. at the Court Service Center on the 2rd Floor of the Brooke Courthouse.

 Norfolk County Probate & Family Court (Directions)

-Volunteers for this project and other guardianship cases are welcome to join our SPJ guardianship listserv.
-It's a great forum in which to discuss issues and raise questions that come up in your pro bono work.
-To join, go to www.vlpnet.org and click on listservs on the left side of the page.
+Volunteers for this project and other guardianship cases are welcome to join our guardianship listserv.
+Sign up at www.vlpnet.org and click on listservs on the left side of the page.
 You will need to register for the VLP website if you have not already done so.